BinaryChrisEntropy/Smiles-Generation-Transformer-Decoder-Approach/README.md

-Ah, I see!
-You want the README to list the required dependencies directly rather than using `requirements.txt`.
-Here's the updated **README.md** with the dependencies listed explicitly:

----

 # SMILES Generation with Transformer Decoder

 This project implements a **SMILES generation model** using a **Transformer Decoder** architecture.
 The model is trained to generate **SMILES (Simplified Molecular Input Line Entry System)** strings, which are text representations of molecular structures, useful in cheminformatics and drug discovery.